Henry Grierson: Early life

-Born on 26 August 1891 in Chertsey, Surrey, Henry Grierson was educated at Bedford School and at Pembroke College, Cambridge.
+Grierson went on to Pembroke College, Cambridge.
 His first Minor Counties Championship appearances for Bedfordshire came in 1909.
 He played 11 matches of first-class cricket for Cambridge University and gained his Blue in 1911 and 1912.
 He continued to play for Bedfordshire until 1921.
+He was also a rugby union player, for Bedford, Leicester and Rosslyn Park F.C.